-No, I’m not going to give you the recipe for Campbell’s Tomato Soup, you’ll find that on the back of the can (I use milk – not water), but how about a grilled cheese sandwich to accompany your soup?
-Done!
+No, I’m not going to give you the “recipe” for making Campbell’s Tomato Soup, you’ll find that on the back of the can (I use milk – not water) … how about a grilled cheese sandwich to accompany your soup?

 September 20, 2012 4 Comments